| The Case for a National Individual Investment

 ensures an on-going desire and source of power to undermine any policies

+that seek to reduce income inequality.
 In addition, both the first and third approaches create friction against

 increasing economic efficiency.
 Attempting to increase total wages